Sampada2510/test-automation-lab/README.md

 ## About Me

 Hey there!
-I'm a passionate Software Quality Engineer with over six years of experience making sure software doesn’t just work—but works flawlessly.
+I'm a passionate Software Quality Assurance Engineer with over six years of experience making sure software doesn’t just work—but works flawlessly.
 My expertise spans **test planning, test scenario design, test execution, and automation**, all crucial to maintaining software quality throughout release cycles.
 From functional and non-functional testing to CI/CD integrations, I thrive in **building efficient, automated workflows that minimize manual effort and maximize reliability**.

 What defines my QA mindset?
 It’s a **strategic approach to testing**— where every decision is backed by test coverage value—ensuring we test what matters most, avoid redundancy, and maintain high confidence in releases.